-In order for you to get the most out of your new Buccaneer caravan it is necessary for you to be aware of the following:
+In order for you to get the most out of your new Elddis caravan it is necessary for you to be aware of the following:

-- (i) Do not obstruct ventilators and clean them regularly, it is advisable to clean and check all the ventilators annually for blockages and where necessary rectify any blockages found. - (ii) Inspect the high pressure flexible gas hose (available from your retailer) regularly for deterioration and renew as necessary, with an approved type, in any case no later than the expiry date stated on the hose. - (iii) Ensure the gas supply and all appliances are turned off before towing your caravan. - (iv) If your caravan has been fitted with a gas BBQ point it must be only used for its intended purpose.
-Do not use a gas barbeque within an awning. - (v) Never use portable cooking or heating equipment inside your caravan.
-Do not use your fitted cooking equipment as heating at any time. - (vi) Never allow modification to your gas or electrical system unless qualified persons carry them out.
-All modification to the gas system must be carried out by a Gas Safe RegisterTM approved gas fitter.
-Any modifications carried out on the electrical system must be carried out by an electrician on the roll of the NICEIC or be a member of the ECA. - (vii) If you suspect there is a gas leak please open all the windows then vacate the caravan.
-Turn off the gas container if safe to do so, then contact your nearest Buccaneer Retailer to arrange for them to check the gas system. - (viii) In the interest of safety, replacement parts for an appliance should conform to the appliance manufacturer's specifications and should be fitted by them or an authorised agent.
+- Do not obstruct ventilators and clean them regularly, it is advisable to clean and check all the ventilators annually for blockages and where necessary rectify any blockages found. - Inspect the high pressure flexible gas hose (available from your retailer) regularly for deterioration and renew as necessary, with an approved type, in any case no later than the expiry date stated on the hose. - Ensure the gas supply and all appliances are turned off before towing your caravan. - (iv) If your caravan has been fitted with a gas BBQ point it must be only used for its intended purpose.
+Do not use a gas barbeque within an awning. - (v) Never allow modification to your gas or electrical system unless qualified persons carry them out.
+All modification to the gas system should be carried out by a Gas Safe RegisterTM approved gas fitter.
+Any modifications carried out on the electrical system must be carried out by an electrician on the roll of the NICEIC or be a member of the ECA.
+Never use portable cooking or heating equipment inside your caravan.
+Do not use your fitted cooking equipment as heating at any time. - (vi) In the interest of safety, replacement parts for an appliance should conform to the appliance manufacturer's specifications and must be fitted by them or an authorised agent. - (vii) If you suspect there is a gas leak please open all the windows then vacate the caravan.
+Turn off the gas container if safe to do so, then contact your nearest Elddis Retailer to arrange for them to check the gas system.